AnaMHaley/bikesharing/README.md

 # Results
-Citi bike Customers Overview: 2,344,224 trips in August (majority- annual subscribers): Male(65%) and Female(25%)
+Citi bike Customer Overview: 2,344,224 trips in August.
+The majority of the customers are annual subscribers: Male(65%) and Female(25%)

 # Visualizations